How to get and display the previous and next article links of AnQiCMS articles?

 {% nextArchive next %}

-It is worth noting that you may encounter some articles that are the first or last in a series, in which case there is no previous or next article.To avoid displaying empty links, we need to make a simple judgment when using these variables.
+It is noteworthy that you may encounter some articles that are the first or last in a series, in which case there is no previous or next article.In order to avoid displaying empty links, we need to make a simple judgment when using these variables.

-The variables obtained through these two tags (for example, the variables we define)prevornext),You can access a series of information about adjacent articles, which is very similar to the article detail fields obtained througharchiveDetailtags.
-Among the most commonly used and core ones are:
+Variables obtained through these two tags (for example, those we defineprevornext), you can access a series of information about adjacent articles, which is very similar to the details of the articles obtained througharchiveDetailtags.
+The most commonly used and core ones include:

 How to display previous/next article links on the article detail page

-Now, let's integrate these knowledge points and see how to perform the actual operation in your article detail page template.The code is usually placed at the bottom of the article content or at some position in the sidebar, so that the user can easily proceed to the next step after reading the current content.
+Now, let's integrate these knowledge points and see how to actually operate in your article detail page template.This code is usually placed at the bottom of the article content or in some sidebar position, so that users can easily proceed to the next step after reading the current content.

-Assuming your template file isarchive/detail.html(This is one of the default naming rules for the article detail page template of Anqi CMS), you can add the following code snippet to it:
+Assuming your template file isarchive/detail.html(This is one of the default naming rules of AnQi CMS article detail page template), you can add the following code snippet to it:

 {# 假设我们正在文章详情页,这里会自动获取当前文章的上一篇和下一篇数据 #}